Monument Valley, Utah

 There are a few restaurant options in Monument Valley.
 We ended up eating at Goulding’s Lodge restaurant for lunch when we first arrived.
 This restaurant was large and had amazing views.
 The food was ok – it mostly consisted of the deep-fried American foods that you’d expect from a restaurant in the middle of literally nowhere.

 According to the Goulding’s website there is a coffee shop on site, though I didn’t see this when I was there.
 There is also a grocery store near the Goulding’s campsite that you can go to for supplies.
-We ended up stocking up on crackers and hummus to take back to our teepee for dinner.
+We ended up stocking up on crackers and hommus to take back to our teepee for dinner.

 As far as I can tell, the only other option for food at Monument Valley is The View Restaurant, which is open for breakfast, lunch, and dinner.
 Seeing as this is the only place inside the Navajo Park, I imagine it’s the most popular.

-Monument Valley tour
+Monument Valley backcountry tour

-Things to do in Monument Valley:
+Best things to do in Monument Valley:

 There are loads of activities in Monument Valley.
 Start with the Monument Valley Visitor Center, which has awesome views of the mesas and buttes (ie. the massive rocks!).
 This is inside the Navajo Park, and the entrance fee is $20 USD per vehicle (for up to 4 people).